jellyfin-archive/jellyfin-docs/general/administration/installing.md

 **Upgrade**

 1. Download the latest version.
-1. Stop the currently running server either via the dahsboard or using the application icon.
+1. Stop the currently running server either via the dashboard or using the application icon.
 1. Drag the new `.app` package into the Applications folder and click yes to replace the files.
 1. Start the application
 1. Open your browser at http://localhost:8096

 **Uninstall**

-1. Stop the currently running server either via the dahsboard or using the application icon.
+1. Stop the currently running server either via the dashboard or using the application icon.
 1. Move the `.app` package to the Trash.

 ## Linux (generic amd64)